stkr22/py-zigbee2mqtt-backup-retriever/README.md

 Goal is to provide a simple way to download and store the base64 encoded zip from Zigbee2MQTT backup function on disk.
 It first request the zip file from mqtt via sending a message to the topic and then waits for a new message on the respone topic.
 Once it received the message it decodes it and stored it on disk as a zip file.

+You need to set two environment variables:

+ZIP_PATH: where to store the zip (defaults to current working directory)
+FILENAME_TEMPLATE: zip filename is created like {FILENAME_TEMPLATE}_DATETIME.zip (defaults to "zigbee2mqtt_backup")
+MQTT_HOST: host address of MQTT where zigbee2mqtt is reachable (defaults to localhost)

 Sources:

 - <https://stackoverflow.com/questions/22402679/write-decoded-from-base64-string-to-file>